-Replacing the air filter element and cleaning the check hose
+FAUM2390 Replacing the air filter element

+and cleaning the check hose

 The air filter element should be replaced at the intervals specified in the periodic maintenance and lubrication chart.
-Replace the air filter element more frequently if you are riding in unusually wet or dusty areas.
+Have a Yamaha dealer replace the air filter element more frequently if you are riding in unusually wet or dusty areas.
 In addition, the air filter check hose must be frequently checked and cleaned if necessary.
-To replace the air filter element